4GeeksAcademy/build-your-full-stack-developer-resume/README.md

 - [ ] **Email**(avoid non-professional email addresses)
 - [ ] **Phone number**

+### Profile

 - [ ]  **Describe yourself briefly**

 No longer than 4 sentences.
 Talk about who you are, your skills and what you can do with those skills.
 Treat the“profile” section as a pitch about yourself, remember you are a Software Developer
 - [ ] **Describe your background briefly** What are you interested in, your previous experience

-- [ ] **Skills**
-Mention the technologies you know and describe what you can do with that knowledge briefly.
+- [ ]  Mention the technologies you know and describe what you can do with that knowledge briefly.

 ### Projects